 Smackdown winner: North Rim, because less demand means lower prices.

 Tally: North Rim — 4 South Rim — 4

-*Note: I didn't include things like “hiking” or “activities” in the smackdown, because many of the cross-canyon hikes, rafting trips, helicopter/flightseeing tours, and donkey rides can be begun on either side of the canyon.
+*Note: I didn't include things like “hiking” or “activities” in the smackdown, because many of the cross-canyon hikes, rafting trips, and helicopter/flightseeing tours can be begun on either side of the canyon.
 The activities are generally not rim-specific, though the South Rim does have more tour operators based there.

 Final Tally: It's a tie!

 Okay, so, going by these broad categories, the South Rim actually came close to winning.
 But, you know what?
 I actually liked the North Rim a lot better, simply because it was so much less crowded and more natural.

 For me, the sheer number of viewpoints at the South Rim (and the number of people at them) was overwhelming.
 I felt so rushed.
 I felt like all the other tourists, simply jumping out of my car to take some photos, and then dashing on to the next spot.